multiversx/mx-docs/docs/developers/reproducible-contract-builds.md

 - `erd1qqqqqqqqqqqqqpgq6u07hhkfsvuk5aae92g549s6pc2s9ycq0dps368jr5` - should be your contract address (in this case is a dummy address);
 - `--packaged-src=./output-docker/contract/contract-0.0.0.source.json` - should be found in the output folder after deterministically building your contract;
 - `--verifier-url="https://play-api.multiversx.com"` - this is the verifier api address.
 Be advised that it may be subject to change;
-- `--docker-image="multiversx/sdk-rust-contract-builder:v4.1.1"` - as stated before, be advised as this is also subject to change, always use the latest and greatest;
+- `--docker-image="multiversx/sdk-rust-contract-builder:v4.1.1"` - the same version utilized in constructing the contract must be utilized here too.;
 - `--pem=contract-owner.pem` - represents the owner of the contract.
 :::

-5. Given the current limited bandwidth, it is expected that the time to verify your contract may take longer.
+5. Given the current limited bandwidth, it might take some time to be processed.